cesaralvrz/Python-Manual/README.md

 # Python-Manual
-Python Basics Manual - By César Álvarez Llaneza
+Manual of the Basics of Python - By César Álvarez Llaneza
-#python

 ## Your First Hello World
 The first thing you learn when you start a new programming language if your first “Hello World”.
 And with Python will not be the exception.